Business-improvement.eu

 Design of a Lean assembly line at Eaton Automotive

-^ The design of the Lean assembly line at Eaton makes sure that there is room
+The design of the Lean assembly line at Eaton makes sure that there is room for only one intermediate piece of stock.
+The result is a one-piece flow.
+(Photo: Eaton Automotive, Montfoort)

 Japan

 Curiously, the name ‘lean manufacturing’ was not introduced by the Japanese, but by two Americans, James P. Womack and Daniel Jones from the Massachusetts Institute of Technology.
-Aerdts says, 'The same applies to just-in-time, one of many methods that complement Lean.
+'The same applies to just-in-time, one of many methods that complement Lean.
 That expression was also introduced by Western researchers, who were describing Japanese production methods.'

-Lean cycle in five steps
+The Lean cycle of Womack & Jones: in five steps towards flow and pull

 Womack & Jones distinguish the following five steps in the lean improvement cycle: